Skip to content

 Can You Still Claim HRA in Your ITR After the Employer Deadline?

 — If your employer's Form 12BB deadline passed and HRA was disallowed in your Form 16, you can still claim the exemption directly in your ITR under Section 10(13A), provided the underlying rent is real and documented.
-The Form 16 vs ITR mismatch flags scrutiny under CASS, so retain receipts, rent agreement, and landlord PAN for the seven-year retention window.
+The Form 16 vs ITR mismatch flags scrutiny under CASS, so retain receipts, rent agreement, and landlord PAN for the full Section 149 reassessment window.

 Shop Refused a GST Invoice: What Are Your Buyer Rights?